 Prior Coursework

-Students may count up to 9 credits of approved graduate coursework from other institutions.
+Students may transfer up to 9 credits of approved graduate coursework from other institutions.
 Coursework earned ten years or more prior to admission to a doctoral degree is not allowed to satisfy requirements.

 A student may request that the Information School PhD program consider up to seven credits numbered 300 or above of undergraduate work completed at UW–Madison towards fulfillment of minimum degree and minor credit requirements.
-Undergraduate coursework from other schools is not permitted
+Credits earned at other institutions are not permitted.

 Probation